JuliaGeo/CFTime.jl/README.md

 ## Acknowledgments

 Thanks to Jeff Whitaker and [contributors](https://github.com/Unidata/cftime/graphs/contributors) for python's [cftime](https://github.com/Unidata/cftime) released under the MIT license which has helped the developpement of this package by providing reference values and a reference implementation for tests.
-The algorithm is based on Jean Meeus' algorithm published in Astronomical Algorithms (2nd Edition, Willmann-Bell,  Virginia. p.
+The algorithm is based on Jean Meeus' algorithm published in Astronomical Algorithms (2nd Edition, Willmann-Bell, p.
 63, 1998) adapted to years prior to 300 AC.